lupyuen/lupyuen.github.io/src/wisgate.md

 //  Nothing here for now
 void loop() {
   //  Put your application tasks here, like reading of sensors,
-  //  Controlling actuators and/or other functions.
+  //  controlling actuators and other functions.
 }
 ```